What is cheap home office insurance?

 Business interruption insurance

-Many home-workers also take out business interruption insurance as part of their home office cover.
+Many home-workers also take out business interruption insurance as part of their home office insurance.
 If your home office is unusable for any reason, which means you are unable to trade or work you could be left significantly out of pocket.

 Professional indemnity insurance